 - Minimal use of sugar in fermentation

-- No additives (beyond things like yeast, spices, hops, etc)
+- No additives (beyond things like yeast, spices, fruit, hops, etc) or artificial flavouring

 - Each batch can be different (vintage by season more like wine)